 Maximum Weight Capacity

 This is where it gets tricky.
 Most manufacturers always give full information about the kayak they are selling, so there will definitely be one about the maximum weight capacity.
 You should always calculate how much you weigh and how much equipment or gear you want to bring with yourself.
 But here is a little advice – never be on the edge of the limit.
-Foldable kayaks are lightweight, so don’t overboard them or reach the maximum capacity.
-You don’t want to submerge your yak.
-This may not be a problem when having a regular hardshell kayak, but here is a different story.

 You will most likely feel comfortable and have enough space in the folding kayak or canoe, but always read the information the manufacturers have given you.
 A small number of people who are giving reviews have told us that if you are a bigger person, you may feel squeezed.
 But this is not a problem that has occurred often.
-A solution is to always buy a folding kayak that is a little bit larger than what you first considered.
+A solution is to always buy a foldable kayak that is a little bit larger than what you first considered.

 The lifespan of this type of yaks is said to be based on the amount of time you use it.
 If you use it often, that means you fold it often.
 And foldable kayaks have a lifespan of a certain amount of folds and unfolds.
 If you want to know why is that, it’s because the creases tend to weaken during each fold, similar to when we fold and unfold a boat from the same piece of paper.
 The number, of course, is not small and it’s usually mentioned in the information about the item.